 There is no shortage of social media measurement tools on the market today.
 Choosing the right one to fit your organization’s unique needs will be based on many factors.
 For most, the stock metric tools provided by Facebook, Twitter and other platforms will be enough.
 Pair them with the data you can pull from your Google Analytics website dashboard, and you’ll have a good understanding of what platforms are driving people to your site and which ones are completing the conversion actions you want.

 For larger, more advanced organizations consider using a third-party tool to help facilitate the collection and interpretation of your social media data.
-You can view the pros and cons of a large list of free tools here.
+A quick Google search will provide some options.

 Planning and consistency are two essential requirements for effective measurement.
 Determine your success measures that are tied back to your overall goals and start tracking.
 Use the same methodologies to calculate these measures and repeat them regularly so that you can analyze changes over time and address any significant “ups” or “downs” in results.
 By doing this, you are building a strong foundation of data that can move your organization forward.